ibagomel/Visual-Flow-deploy/INSTALL.md

 1. Clone or download the amazon branch from [the Visual-Flow-Deploy repository](https://github.com/ibagomel/Visual-Flow-deploy/tree/amazon).

 2. Go to the directory "[visual-flow](https://github.com/ibagomel/Visual-Flow-deploy/blob/amazon/charts/visual-flow)" of the "Visual-Flow-Deploy" repository with the following command:

     `cd ./charts/visual-flow`

-3. Set the following values in values.yaml:
+3. *(Optional)* Configure Slack notifications in values.yaml.

-   - SLACK_API_TOKEN - Token of the created Slack App in your Slack Workspace.
-The documentation on how to add the app in Slack and get API_TOKEN can be found on [Slack.com](https://slack.com/help/articles/215770388-Create-and-regenerate-API-tokens#bot-user-tokens).
+    In order to allow VF to send Slack notifications from a pipeline, VF needs to be added as a bot user to your Slack Workspace.
+The documentation on how to add a bot user in Slack and get the bot user token can be found on [Slack help page](https://slack.com/help/articles/215770388-Create-and-regenerate-API-tokens#bot-user-tokens).
+After generating token, update SLACK_API_TOKEN variable in values.yaml with the token generated.
-   - superusers - List of GitHub users nicknames with the superuser role.

-    STRATEGY_CALLBACK_URL, GITHUB_APP_ID and GITHUB_APP_SECRET will be set later.
+4. Set superusers in values.yaml.

+    New Visual Flow users will have no access in the app.
+The superusers(admins) need to be configured to manage user access.
+Specify the superusers' GitHub nicknames in values.yaml in the yaml list format:

+    ```yaml
+    superusers:
+      - your-github-nickname
+      - another-name
+    ```

-4. Install the app using the updated values.yaml file with the following command:
+5. Install the app using the updated values.yaml file with the following command:

     `helm install vf-app . -f values.yaml`

-5. Check that the app is successfully installed and all pods are running with the following command:
+6. Check that the app is successfully installed and all pods are running with the following command:

     `kubectl get pods --all-namespaces`

-6. Get the generated app's hostname with the following command:
+7. Get the generated app's hostname with the following command:

    `kubectl get svc vf-app-frontend -o yaml | grep hostname | cut -c 17-`

-7. Create a GitHub OAuth app:
+8. Create a GitHub OAuth app:
    1. Go to GitHub user's OAuth apps (`https://github.com/settings/developers`) or organization's OAuth apps (`https://github.com/organizations/<ORG_NAME>/settings/applications`).
    2. Click the Register a new application or the New OAuth App button.
    3. Fill the required fields (Set Authorization callback URL to `https://<HOSTNAME_FROM_SERVICE>/vf/ui/callback`), click the Register application button.
    4. Set the Client ID value to GITHUB_APP_ID in values.yaml.
    5. Click Generate a new client secret and set GITHUB_APP_SECRET in values.yaml to the value generated (Please note that you will not be able to see the full secret value later).

-8. Complete the app's configuration:
+9. Complete the app's configuration:

    1. Set STRATEGY_CALLBACK_URL in values.yaml to `https://<HOSTNAME_FROM_SERVICE>/vf/ui/callback`.
    2. Upgrade the app in EKS: